boldandbrad/dotfiles/.github/README.md

 > Welcome `$HOME`!

-This repo makes moving into a new system a breeze by automatically furnishing it with your favorite apps, and giving you the tools you need to maintain it.
+This repo makes moving into your new mac a breeze by automatically furnishing it with your favorite apps, and giving you the tools you need to maintain it.
 I have made my preferences open source to serve as a blueprint and inspiration for others.